CATechnologiesTest/kubeiql/CONTRIBUTING.md

 * Anything else that seems relevant.

 ## License
-By contributing to kubiql, you agree that your contributions will be licensed under its [license][license].
+By contributing to kubeiql, you agree that your contributions will be licensed under its [license][license].

 [cla]: https://www.clahub.com/agreements/yipeeio/kubeiql
 [license]: /LICENSE